 Then they looked at viral load data for all groups.
 For people who accessed gender-affirming surgery between 2013 and 2017, they also tracked viral load for two years before surgery and two years after it.

 “Anecdotally, we heard that surgeons usually require [transgender people living with HIV] to be virally suppressed prior to surgery,” Rodriguez-Hart said in her presentation.
 “So we felt it was important to look at viral suppression before and after surgery for those found to be suppressed at their last labs.
 Without this, we wouldn’t know if these individuals had achieved viral suppression just for surgery.”

-What they found was that 160 of the 1,730 trans people with HIV on Medicaid had gender-affirming surgery and had undetectable viral loads during that time frame.
-More than half of the study participants (57%) were Black, 22% were between ages 20 and 29 and nearly half (44%) lived in high-poverty areas—all groups that are less likely to have viral suppression in New York City, Rodriguez-Hart said.
+What they found was that 185 of the 1,730 trans people with HIV on Medicaid had gender-affirming surgery.
+More than half of these study participants (57%) were Black, 22% were between ages 20 and 29 and nearly half (44%) lived in high-poverty areas—all groups that are less likely to have viral suppression in New York City, Rodriguez-Hart said.
 The 1,730 HIV-positive trans people on Medicaid accounted for 1.7% of the people living with HIV in the city during that time.